Jeunese/jeunese.github.io/docs/style-guide.md

 Present tense is more direct, easier to read, and results in shorter sentences, for example, "your list is then updated" instead of “your list will then be updated".

 Using present tense also naturally reduces the use of words that leave room for interpretation, such as “should”, which obscures whether an action is required, optional, a suggestion, or something that will definitely happen, for example, “You should then see a new list” versus “A new list opens”.

+### Contractions

+Use common negation and present-tense contractions.
+This is because contractions:

+- Result in shorter sentences.
+- Are easier to read.
+- Are harder to misinterpret.
+- Are more human-friendly.

+This is especially important for phrases that include the word “not”.
+Use “don’t” instead of “do not” as an alternative way of ensuring people don’t scan over the word “not”.
+Reserve bolding for referring to UI elements.

+Avoid:
+- Contractions formed from nouns and verbs, for example, “Saving’s effective”.
+- Double contractions, such as “mightn’t’ve”.
+- Confusing “its” (possessive) with “it’s” (noun + verb).

 ### Headings